Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Message identity and idempotent processing

 If handlers are idempotent then outbox might not be required at all.
-When implementating idempotent processing keep in mind that any generated message *must* apply the same message identifier if invoked more-then-once to have deduplication working on the infrastructure level or to solve this at the logical level by validating message data.
+When considering not using the outbox and implementing idempotent processing keep in mind that any generated message *must* apply the same message identifier if invoked more-then-once to have deduplication working on the infrastructure level or to solve this at the logical level by validating message data.
 [Read more on how to set a message identifier.](/nservicebus/messaging/message-identity.md)

 ## Concurrency

-Outbox cannot prevent that handlers or sagas are invoked at most once.
-Under certain scenarios this can happen:
+Outbox cannot guarantee that handlers or sagas are invoked exactly once.
+Outbox does not prevent concurrent attempts to process the same message but ensures that the outcome of the processing is persisted only once for resources that share the outbox transaction.

+The following scenarios might cause handlers to be invoked multiple times:

 - Sender sends multiple physical message with the same message identifier (submit order form)
 - Transport can send multiple messages when having a failover, they operate in a at-least-once delivery model
-- The outbox dispatch stage can be invoked more then once if the previous dispatch (partially) failed and is now retried.
+- The outbox dispatch stage can be invoked more-than-once if the previous dispatch (partially) failed and is retried.

-Multiple physical copied of the same logical message now exist.
+In those scenarios, multiple physical copies of the same logical message exist in the queue.
 If an endpoint allows concurrent message processing or is scaled out it can happen that these multiple copies are processed concurrently.

 ## Non transactional resources

-Outbox does not perform deduplication!
 If you are using non-transactional resources then make sure processing is idempotent.
+Non-transactional resources are not guaranteed to be handled in an idempotent way by the Outbox.
 If this is unwanted then this can be almost prevented completely by making sure only a single endpoint instance and have [configured the endpoint to process messages sequentially by setting the maximum concurrency to 1](/nservicebus/operations/tuning.md#tuning-concurrency).
+Only data modified via SynchronizedStorageSession are made idempotent via the outbox.

-NOTE: This problem is not specific to Outbox but mentioned here as sometimes it is assumed Outbox does deduplication.
+NOTE: This problem is not specific to Outbox but mentioned here as sometimes it is assumed Outbox does deduplication that prevents more-than-once invocation.

 Try to avoid mixing transaction and non transactional tasks.
 If performing non transactional tasks send a message to perform this tasks in isolation.